zauberflote1/shomer_target/README.md

-# ShomerP4P
+# shomer_target
-P4P Solver and Detection using Lie Theory
+P4P Solver and Detection using Lie Theory for tetrahedron targets